-This medium consists of Beef extract and peptone special or proteose peptone which supply the essential nutrients especially nitrogen sources to the growing organisms.
+This medium consists of peptone special which supply the essential nutrients especially nitrogen sources to the growing organisms.
 Sodium chloride maintains the osmotic balance of the medium.
 Bromocresol purple is the pH indicator, which turns yellow at acidic pH.
 Gas production is evident by its collection in Durham's tube.
 The acid produced during the fermentation of carbohydrate causes bromocresol purple, the pH indicator to turn yellow.
 If the carbohydrate is not utilized or fermented, the color of the medium remains unchanged or becomes more alkaline (darker purple) due to decarboxylation of the amino acids present in the medium.